 Psychological Evaluation and Assessment

 Diagnostic Assessments: (24 required in the year) Interns receive early training in Diagnostic Assessments, (i.e., how to conduct clinical interviews for the purpose of determining a diagnosis and eligible/needed follow up care, along with giving feedback to clients).
 Diagnostic Assessments are generally conducted for clients new to Solutions, and client referrals come from a variety of sources, including self-referral.
 State requirements also require annual updating of clients’ Diagnostic Assessments.
 Drs.
 Kao and Blake supervise Diagnostic Assessments, depending upon the location.
-Interns will learn to use the Diagnostic Classification of Mental Health and Developmental Disorders of Infancy and Early Childhood for children ages 0-5, and have the opportunity to perform at least one of these assessments.
+Interns will have some exposure to the Diagnostic Classification of Mental Health and Developmental Disorders of Infancy and Early Childhood for children ages 0-5.

 Behavioral Assessment: (2 required in the year).
 Interns receive training in performing behavioral assessment, including defining particular maladaptive behavior, identification of its function and development of strategies to impact this function.
 Completion of the behavioral assessment is followed by consultation with appropriate parties for follow up implementation of the recommendations.
 Referrals for these types of assessments generally come from county case managers and are for individuals with an identified disability who are on a Medicaid waiver and are working with multi-disciplinary teams.
 Some assessments come from Solutions’ autism clinic.
 Dr. Witte supervises Interns’ experience with behavioral assessment.